DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/03-classification/homework.md

 Select only them.

 ### Question 1

-What is the most frequent observation (mode) in a column `'neighbourhood_group'`?
+What is the most frequent observation (mode) for the column `'neighbourhood_group'`?

-### Question 2

-Create the correlation matrix for the numerical features.
-What are the two features that have the biggest correlation in this dataset?

 ### Split the data